JoeRodrigue/display-colors/README.md

  - `-w` *`string`*, `--weight` *`string`* -- (see 'Standard mode' above)

 This format lists foreground colors one per column, with the default foreground color in the leftmost column and the default background color in the topmost rows.
 The SGR codes are not shown and the sample text is of the form fg/bg.

+### 8-bit

+This has three parts:

+ - 16 standard and bright colors
+ - The palette of 216 RGB colors
+ - 24 grayscale colors

+These are displayed as background colors.
+The text in each cell is the hexadecimal value of the color code; for example, the background color of cell D8 in the test pattern is given by the ANSI escape code `\033[48;5;216m`.
+The foreground colors in the test pattern are (standard) white for the darker cells and black for the lighter ones.
+Some terminal emulators modify this in an attempt to improve the contrast.

+The text in the cells is in hexadecimal by default because it is more readable and to save space.

+The sixteen standard colors are presented beside their 4-bit equivalents (sometimes these are different).

+The 216 RGB colors are arranged in a 6x6 cube, displayed in 6 slices with the origin at the back upper left corner.
+We assign codes to them in xyz order, with the x coordinate varying first.
+The x coordinate moves left to right, the y coordinate top to bottom and the z coordinate back to front.
+The display shows three views of the cube, one per row: head-on sliced back to front, from above sliced top to bottom and from the left sliced left to right.
+(The view in the [ANSI escape code illustration](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) is the second of these views).

+From these slices you can see that the darker cells occupy the top half of the cube, the greens the back lower left corner, the reds the front upper left corner and the blues the back upper right corner.

 ### Test mode (`--test`)